collapsed-stacks/startups/questions/5455/can-i-use-client-information-from-my-internship-for-my-startup-company.md

 - tagged: `legal`, `contracts`, `non-disclosure-agreement`, `interns`
 - score: 4

-<p>I worked as an intern at a software development company and only signed an internship agreement.
-This agreement declares only limits about the internship and nothing on the company itself, about what can and can't be done.</p>
+I worked as an intern at a software development company and only signed an internship agreement.
+This agreement declares only limits about the internship and nothing on the company itself, about what can and can't be done.

-<p>I've worked at a software company before and had to sign a non-disclosure agreement/vow of secrecy there.</p>
+I've worked at a software company before and had to sign a non-disclosure agreement/vow of secrecy there.

-<p>If I did not sign a document like this, nor was it told to me I can't take client information. </p>
+If I did not sign a document like this, nor was it told to me I can't take client information.

-<p>Information I'm interested in: client phone numbers/company names.</p>
+Information I'm interested in: client phone numbers/company names.

-<p>Can I use this information at all for my own startup company's benefit (to later attempt steal clients away from my then would be competitor[ex bad-employer])</p>
+Can I use this information at all for my own startup company's benefit (to later attempt steal clients away from my then would be competitor[ex bad-employer])

-<p>If there's any law involved, it would be Dutch or European law.</p>
+If there's any law involved, it would be Dutch or European law.

 ## Answer 5456